26 January 2011

 The search was over.
-Still, something inside us wouldn't entirely believe it until we could see Idaho physically standing in front of us.
+Still, something inside us wouldn't entirely believe it until we could see Idaho physically standing before us.
 We needed to wake from the dream-like state we were experiencing and see her.

 The Sheriff's detective eventually had to take Idaho out of the facility she had lived in for months.
-He led her by a lead rope to a nearby church parking lot where we were waiting with other officers.
-With a glance at the sight coming up the gravel road, we believed!
+He led her by a lead rope to a nearby church parking lot, where we were waiting with other officers.
+Glancing at the sight coming up the gravel road, we believed!

 We, and many people, total strangers around the world, said so many prayers for the safe return of our horse.
 We received letters of prayer daily.
 Who would have expected us to end up in a church parking lot when we regained custody of Idaho?
 A barn, a pasture, a sale barn, etc., would have been much more likely settings.